The law allows victims of crimes several ways to recover compensation for their losses. Victims (or in some cases, their family members) may:

 Because the issue of the statute of limitations is such a critical and complicated one, we advise any victim of a crime to contact an experienced personal injury lawyer as soon as possible after the crime.

-California "statute of limitations" for childhood sexual abuse allows victims to bring suit for the abuse at anytime before the victim's 26th birthday.
+California "statute of limitations" for childhood sexual abuse allows victims to bring suit for the abuse at any time before the victim's 26th birthday.

-But California also has a "delayed discovery" rule in childhood sexual assault and abuse cases that can give victims a longer time in which to file suit.
+But California also has a "delayed discovery" rule in childhood sexual assault and abuse cases that can give victims a longer time period in which to file suit.